- Posted by Mike

 - Power surges causing electrical failures to burn out the compressor

 - Excess moisture causing chemical reactions to form acid byproducts, eating away the compressor

 The cost for a new HVAC compressor can vary considerably depending on where you get it or who installs it for you.
-If tackling the job yourself, you can expect to pay anywhere from $300 to $600 for a compressor that fits your air conditioner.
+If doing a home AC compressor replacement yourself, you can expect to pay anywhere from $300 to $600 for a compressor that fits your air conditioner.
 On the other hand, if you’re not an HVAC technician and need to hire one to do the job for you, a compressor fully installed can cost between $1,500 and $2,000.
 Again, this would depend on your existing HVAC unit.

 Contact ACE Home Services to Replace Your Compressor

-Do you have an aging air conditioner that needs to be fixed?
+Do you have an aging home AC compressor that needs to be fixed?
 If so, click here to have ACE Home Services repair your air conditioner.
 You can also schedule a service call online or by calling (602) 483-6295.